Election 2020: Labour's 'Ashley Bloomfield' campaign ad draws criticism from Act

 - Prime Minister Jacinda Ardern delays election until October 17 - survey shows 60 per cent of Kiwis wanted it delayed - NZ Herald

-He said he would be amazed if Act or National would be allowed into the national contact tracing centre to film a political ad and he would not dream of even asking.

-"There is just a massive conflict between her interests as Labour leader and her interests as Prime Minister."
+Seymour said the ad presented "a massive conflict between her interests as Labour leader and her interests as Prime Minister."

 Seymour also believed it would make it harder for Ardern to do her job in holding the public service to account.